LibertyDSNP/spec/pages/Announcements/Types/GraphChange.md

 Clients must ignore any Graph Change event that comes after another event with the same signature.
-This avoids [Replay attacks](https://en.wikipedia.org/wiki/Replay_attack) Each graph change event has a `nonce` that allows for differing signatures.
+This avoids [Replay attacks](https://en.wikipedia.org/wiki/Replay_attack) Each graph change event has a `createAt` that allows for differing signatures.
-The `nonce` is set to the timestamp is represented as microseconds since Unix epoch.
+The `createAt` is set to the timestamp is represented as microseconds since Unix epoch.

 For example:
 1. Bob "follows" Charlie and then "unfollows" him then "follows" him again.